saurabhme/discriminative-patches/README.md

 This repository contains code for the following paper

-Saurabh Singh, Abhinav Gupta and Alexei A. Efros. "*Unsupervised Discovery of Mid-Level Discriminative Patches.*" In European Conference on Computer Vision (2012). (arXiv:1205.3137) http://graphics.cs.cmu.edu/projects/discriminativePatches/
+Saurabh Singh, Abhinav Gupta and Alexei A. Efros. *"Unsupervised Discovery of Mid-Level Discriminative Patches."* In European Conference on Computer Vision (2012). (arXiv:1205.3137) http://graphics.cs.cmu.edu/projects/discriminativePatches/

 All Rights Reserved @ saurabh.me@gmail.com (Saurabh Singh).